Accurate Neural Training with 4-bit Matrix Multiplications at Standard Formats: Discussion

+In order to avoid this bottleneck when it is a major issue, we verified that LUQ can be combined with the In-hindsight \cite{Fournarakis2021InHindsightQR} statistics estimation method, which uses a pre-computed measurement to quantize the current tensor and in parallel extract the current statistics for the next iteration.
+The maximum estimate in LUQ, $\hat{m}$ is calculated as:

-\paragraph{Multiplication free backpropagation} In this work, we reduce the GEMM bottleneck by combining two different data-types for the forward (INT4) and backward (FP4) passes.
-Standard GEMMs operations with different formats, requires to cast the operand to a common datatype before the multiplication.
+where $\eta$ is the momentum hyperparameter, and $x$ is tensor of neural gradients.
+In \cref{sec:AppHindsight} we show the effectiveness of this statistic estimation, which eliminates this data movement bottleneck, with a negligible change to the accuracy.
+Though this method can potentially introduce some bias to the quantization process, the bias seems to be negligible (see Appendix \cref{fig:hinsightMxMeasure}). \paragraph{Reducing the cost of the scaling operation} In \cref{sec:appHWFriend} we present an optional method to convert the underflow threshold $\alpha$ (\cref{eq:alpha}) to a power-of-two, at a small cost to accuracy.
+This can reduce or eliminate the computational overhead of the multiplication by $\alpha$ in eq. \cref{eq:unbiasedFpQ}, which can be significant in some cases. \paragraph{Multiplication free backpropagation} In this work, we reduce the GEMM bottleneck by combining two different data-types for the forward (INT4) and backward (FP4) passes.
+Standard GEMM operations with different formats, require casting the operand to a common datatype before the multiplication.
 The cost of the casting operation can be significant.
-We notice, that we are dealing with a special case, where one of the operand include only mantissa (weights and activations) and the other only exponent (neural gradients).
-Our initial analysis, show that this allow with small hardware changes, to reduce the area of standard GEMM block by 5x.
-Additional details appears in \cref{sec:mfBprop}

-\paragraph{Accumulation width} A different future direction is to reduce the accumulator width, which is usually kept as FP32.
+We notice, that we are dealing with a special case, where one of the operands includes only a mantissa (weights and activations) and the other only an exponent (neural gradients).
+Our initial analysis (\cref{sec:mfBprop}) shows that this allows, with small hardware changes, reduction of the area of standard GEMM block by $5\times$. \paragraph{Accumulation width} A different future direction is to reduce the accumulator width, which is usually kept as FP32.
 As explained in \cref{sec:mfBprop}, the FP32 accumulator is the most expensive block when training in low bits.
 Now, after allowing training with 4-bit it is reasonable to think that the accumulator width can be reduced.